radius-project/blog/radblog/content/posts/2025/radius-resource-types-ai/index.md

 ### The Developer Experience: Simple and Consistent Interface

 A developer sits down Monday morning with a simple goal to add an AI service to their application.
-Instead of diving into cloud provider documentation, wrestling with authentication flows, or configuring service endpoints, they can just declare their intent by adding a AI resource to their application and setting a few parameters.
+Instead of diving into cloud provider documentation, wrestling with authentication flows, or configuring service endpoints, they can just declare their intent by adding an AI resource to their application and setting a few parameters.

 {{< image src="images/ai-interface.png" alt="Screenshot of AI resource interface in VSCode" width="70%">}}